Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Profitability and Capacity Matching

-We now turn to profitability analysis of a profit-maximizing RCHP under M2.
-Such an analysis requires considering profits over multiple intervals and averaging them over all possible LMP and renewable trajectories.
-In particular, we focus on the {\em expected operating profit (OP)} defined as expected gross profit minus other expenses beyond the cost of goods sold, including the fixed operating cost defined in (\ref{eq:CF}).

-\ben \item Will the RCHP have a non-negative operating profit and therefore deemed profitable? \item How do the nameplate capacities of the renewable and electrolyzer $(Q_{\mbox{ \sf R}},Q_{\mbox{ \sf H}})$ affect profitability? \item Given a fixed cost budget, what are the optimal capacities for the RCHP's renewable generation and electrolyzer, $(Q_{\mbox{ \sf R}},Q_{\mbox{ \sf H}})$? \een The last question is particularly relevant in practice, as the definition of green hydrogen may require that the electrolyzer and renewables be invested jointly \cite{EUCMDR:23}.
+With the real-time operational scheduling established in Sec.~\ref{sec:optimalplan}, Sec.~\ref{sec:nameplate} addresses the system's profitability and capacity sizing.
+Evaluating these investment decisions requires considering operations over a multi-period horizon and accounting for the stochastic nature of LMPs and renewable generation.
+We specifically focus on the {\em expected operating profit (OP)}, defined as the expected gross profit minus other expenses beyond the cost of goods sold, including the fixed operating cost defined in (\ref{eq:CF}).
+Since there is no temporal coupling across scheduling periods, the optimal solution to the single-period profit maximization (\ref{eq:maxprofit}) directly applies to each interval within the evaluation horizon.
+Consequently, the multi-period expected gross profit of the RCHP can be accurately captured by aggregating the expected values of these optimized single-period outcomes.
+This bridges the operational and investment timescales, allowing us to answer the following questions in this section: \ben \item Will the RCHP achieve a non-negative expected operating profit and therefore be deemed profitable? \item How do the nameplate capacities of the renewable and the electrolyzer, $(Q_{\mbox{ \sf R}},Q_{\mbox{ \sf H}})$, affect profitability? \item Given a fixed cost budget, what are the optimal capacities for the RCHP's renewable generation and electrolyzer, $(Q_{\mbox{ \sf R}},Q_{\mbox{ \sf H}})$? \een The last question is particularly relevant in practice, as the definition of green hydrogen may require that electrolyzers and renewables be invested jointly \cite{EUCMDR:23}.